mech/Learning-Notes/Data/Database/DataWarehouse.md

 * Ask yourself: What are you analyzing?
 * Get into the habit of tracking everything, like NSA.
 * Track any events as facts.

+## Issues

+* No ActiveRecord instances (less memory).
+When you show metrics, do not instantiate any AR records.
+* Generic, uniformed data (Arrays of rows)
+* Only get the information we care about

 ## Products